Information for undergraduate students

-Tuition fees are payable annually by 1 September or within 30 days of invoicing, whichever is the latter.
+Tuition fees are payable annually by 1 September or within 30 days of invoicing, whichever is the later.
 Please be aware that if you are a Home/ EU undergraduate you should expect your invoice after the SLC confirmation list is received towards the end of September.

 Students may make any number of payments towards the invoice total at any time after receiving their invoice to ensure full payment reaches the College by the due date.